 Combining playtime and learning is always a good mix.
 The best learning toys, whether they're blocks, a tablet, or board game, can make learning super fun for any youngster.
 The activities are effortlessly engaging and full of so many lessons.

-A toddler’s imagination is the only limit when it comes to these colorful building blocks.
-The Mega Bloks 80-Piece Big Building Bag is great for kids at all stages of development, as there are unlimited ways to stack, build, and play.
+The Mega Bloks 80-Piece Big Building Bag is a great gift for kids at all stages of development, as there are unlimited ways to stack, build, and play.

 The Big Building Bag comes filled with 80 multi-colored blocks of various shapes and sizes that are easy to stack and take apart.
 The pronged Mega Bloks are the perfect size for little hands, and they’re fully compatible with any other Mega Bloks First Builders products.